 A Puffy Jacket or Base layers

-Use your puffy jacket or the base layers you packed for a pelvic sling or for padding in an improvised splint.
+Use your puffy jacket or the base layers you packed for padding in an improvised splint.
 Small base layers like socks work great rolled up to hold fingers in a position of function.
 Larger base layers, like long sleeved shirts and scarves, can work well as slings for upper body splints.
-Remember not to sacrifice the much-needed layers you’re using to avoid becoming a part of the problem—use the patient’s layers instead!
+Remember not to sacrifice the layers you need to stay warm, to avoid becoming a part of the problem.

 Sticks or Trekking Poles